adrelanos/sdwdate-gui/README.md

-# Sdwdate Monitor and User Interface #
+# Sdwdate Monitor #

-sdwdate-gui is a systray icon monitoring sdwdate: checks sdwdate's status and modify the tray icon accordingly.
+sdwdate-gui is a systray icon monitor for sdwdate: checks sdwdate's status and modify the tray icon accordingly.
+In addition, it allows the user to restart sdwdate and view the log.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)